Hartebeestpoort Dam Triumphal Arch

-It has also been attributed to TG ELLIS who's wife Elizabeth Robertson had a Masters degree in classics from Edinburgh University and who advised on the correct Latin inscription on the archway built over the centre part of the Hartebeestpoort dam wall which was erected to provide structural mass to the wall's water-retaining strength (Ellis 1986).
+It has also been attributed to TG ELLIS who's wife Elizabeth Robertson had a Masters degree in classics from Edinburgh University and who advised on the correct Latin inscription on the archway built over the centre part of the Hartebeestpoort dam wall (Ellis 1986).

 The two inscriptions on the eastern and western sides of the Hartbeespoort arch were mottoes of the Department of Irrigation at

-the time.14 The first inscription is from the Vulgate translation of Isaiah 43.19-21:
+the time.
+The first inscription is from the Vulgate translation of Isaiah 43.19-21:

 The second inscription consists of an abbreviated version (sine aqua arida ac misera agri cultura 'without water agriculture is dry and harsh') of the first sentence of M.